Download all exemplars

 Commentary

-• explaining the findings incorporating relevant geographic concepts
+- explaining the findings incorporating the relevance of geographic concepts

-• providing a conclusion(s) that relates to the aim
+- providing a conclusion(s) that relates to the aim of the research

-• describing the strength(s) and/or weakness(es) of the research process and how this affects the validity of the research findings.
+- providing an evaluation of the research that describes the strength(s) and/or weakness(es) of the research process and how these affect the validity of the research findings.

-The student has provided clear explanations of the findings incorporating the geographic concepts of ‘process’ (2) and ‘change’.
+The student has provided clear explanations of the findings incorporating the relevance of the geographic concepts of ‘process’ (2) and ‘change’.
 A conclusion is provided which directly relates to the research aim (4).
-Throughout the explanation of the findings and conclusion the student demonstrates a sound understanding of the research aim.
+Throughout the explanation of the findings and conclusion, the student demonstrates a sound understanding of the research aim.

 To reach Merit, the student could continue to use detailed evidence from the collected data (1) (5), throughout the explanation of the findings and the conclusion.
 For example, river volume (3) could have been calculated to support the explanation relating to different river processes.